RUN IRELAND FAQS

-The trip price includes pre-trip communication & guidance, airport pickup on the start date, airport drop-off on the finish date, all accommodation, all meals & snacks from lunch on the first day until breakfast on the final day, transportation, drivers, experienced guides, organized, supported runs, sightseeing entry fees and a Rogue Expeditions shirt.
+The trip price includes pre-trip communication & guidance, airport pickup on the start date, airport drop-off on the finish date, all accommodation, all meals aside from 1 lunch from lunch on the first day until breakfast on the final day, transportation, drivers, experienced trip leaders, local logistics team, 6 organized, supported runs, sea kayaking, boat tickets, sightseeing entry fees and a Rogue Expeditions shirt.
 In short, just about everything is covered from the moment you land until the moment you leave!

 What isn’t included in the trip cost?

-The cost does not include flight, transport to our first-day meeting spot for those already in Dublin, alcohol, tips or personal purchases/extra activities.
+The cost does not include flight, transport to our first-day meeting spot for those already in Dublin, 1 lunch, alcohol, tips or personal purchases/extra activities.

 Why isn’t the flight included?